 How Do I Access My Underinsured Motorist Coverage Benefits?

 Accessing these benefits is never as simple as merely asking for them.
-There are plenty of statutory requirements with which you must first comply.
+There are plenty of statutory requirements with which you must first comply, which is one reason why you may want to work with a lawyer when facing an uninsured or underinsured motorist claim.

 First, you need to let your carrier know by certified mail that you’ve received a policy limits offer.
 That policy limits offer also has to be in writing.